Vladislao/proxy-supervisor/README.md

 #### balancer.onResponse(callback)
   * **callback** *\<Function\>* Callback function that handles response statuses.

   Callback has a signature of *(proxy, res)* and will be called each time a request is completed.
-State of proxy can be modified.
+State of the proxy can be modified.

 #### balancer.onError(callback)
   * **callback** *\<Function\>* Callback function that handles request errors.

-  Callback has a signature of *(proxy, err)* and will be called each time a request resulted in error.
-State of proxy can be modified.
+  Callback has a signature of *(proxy, err)* and will be called each time a request resulted in an error.
+State of the proxy can be modified.

 ### Source